nais/doc/docs/persistence/postgres/explanations/cloud-sql-instance.md

 We believe that an application should not need more than one database.
 If you have a need for more than one database, you should consider splitting your application into multiple applications.

+Creation of an SQL Instance can take some time, often as much as 8-10 minutes.
+When first deploying an application with an SQL Instance, this can cause the deployment to time out.

 ## Attributes of an SQL Instance

 ### Machine type